 “Don’t think for a moment that I’m really like any of the characters I’ve played.
 I’m not.
 That’s why it’s called ‘acting’.”

 – Leonardo DiCaprio

-One person plays demand that actors create everything they need for themselves.
+Solo plays demand that actors create everything they need for themselves.
 There are no partners to feed you.
-You must feed yourself.
-Take care of yourself.
-Take full responsibility.
-Knowing that you’re able to do that is invaluable.
+No partners to blame.
+You must take care of yourself.
+Be responsible for yourself.
+Knowing that you are able to create everything to you for yourself is invaluable.
 It increases your confidence level immeasurably.